-The Office of Planning and Zoning (OPZ) is the lead agency in overseeing implementation of the goals and policies of this Master Plan, with support from other County agencies including the Department of Inspections and Permits, Department of Public Works, Office of Transportation, Department of Recreation and Parks, and Anne Arundel Economic Development Corporation.
+OPZ is the lead agency in overseeing implementation of the goals and policies of this Master Plan, with support from other County agencies including the Department of Inspections and Permits, Department of Public Works, Office of Transportation, Department of Recreation and Parks, and Anne Arundel Economic Development Corporation.
 OPZ staff is responsible for reviewing development applications and assisting developers, identifying capital project needs, pursuing other funding sources, conducting planning studies as needed, and providing regular status updates to local officials and the public.

-The table at the end of this section lists the various strategies to implement the Goals and Policies of the Parole Master Plan, identifying the lead departments responsible for implementation along with key supporting departments.
+The table at the end of this section lists the various strategies to implement the Goals and Policies of this Master Plan, identifying the lead departments responsible for implementation along with key supporting departments.